DevOps-Team-1-2022/DevOps-Team-1-2022/README.md

     2. Estimate the issue size
     3. Add a priority
 - Starting Development & Branching Issues
-    1. Create a branch from the issue and use it for development (25-develop locking mechanism)
+    1. Create a branch from the issue and use it for development (e.g. 25-develop locking mechanism)
     2. Assign the issue to yourself and move it to "In Progress"
-    3. In the event a new branch is needed, use the same issue number (25-new locking mechanism)
+    3. In the event a new branch is needed, use the same issue number (e.g. 25-new locking mechanism)
     4. Under the description section of each issue, add comments to update the progress of your issue.
 Developers should only comment important information that is relevant to share to the team.
-(Subjective but just don't put too much insignificant stuff)
+(Subjective, don't put insignificant stuff)
 - TDD
     1. Development will be done using a TDD approach (Unit Tests)
     2. Integration and System tests will be introduced after the completion of the relevant features
 - Merge Strategy
     1. Development of enhancements or bugs will be done in their respective branches and merged back into main when completed.
-    2. **Merging of working code is to be done at least once a day, this is done to encourage everyone to be working on the same set of code and resolve all issues during development**
+    2. ~~Merging of working code is to be done at least once a day, this is done to encourage everyone to be working on the same set of code and resolve all issues during development~~
 ## Pull Requests
 - Creating Pull Requests
     1. When code is ready to be merged back into main, developers are to make a pull request
     2. Pull Requests should contain a meaningful description to summarise the changes
     3. Developers are to ping the relevant reviewers in telegram
-    4. and add the pull reuquest to the relevant issue
+    4. If the issue is not linked to the pull request, add the link in the description
 - Reviewing Pull Requests
-    1. When reviewing pull requests, developers should test the code that has been changed locally
+    1. When reviewing pull requests, developers should test the code that has been changed on their own device
     2. To approve the pull request, approve the code or add a LGTM and merge it
 ## Completing Issues
-- Updating Issues
+- Updating Issues & Moving To Review
     1. Ensure that all code is merged into main and working
     2. Ensure that the issue has been updated
         - Requirements, Pull Requests, Comments/Updates
     3. Move the issue to "In Review" (Max 2 days before Sprint Review)
 - Reviewing Issues
-    1. Review the requriements of the issue and verify that it is working in main
+    1. Review the requriements of the issue
+    2. Verify that the code has been merged into main, deployed and working
+    2. Check that the pipeline is passing
     2. Review the code if necessary
     3. If the issue is done
         1. Add a LGTM